-\The 7 core competencies are applicable to all employees.
+The 7 core competencies are applicable to all employees.
 However, the competency Nurtures, Leads and Managers people is only applicable to staff who supervise others.

 VI.
 Recruitment Qualifications Education: An advanced university degree in one of the following fields is required: nutrition, public health, nutritional epidemiology, global/international health and nutrition, health/nutrition research, policy and/or management, health sciences, nutritional epidemiology, or another health-related science field.
-Experience: A minimum of eight years of professional experience in a developing country in one or more of the following areas is required: nutrition, public health, nutrition planning and management, or maternal, infant and child health/nutrition care.
-Experience in health/nutrition programme/project development and management in a UN system agency or organization is an asset Language Requirements: Fluency in English is required.
-Knowledge of another official UN language (Arabic, Chinese, French, Russian or Spanish) or a local language is an asset.
+Experience: A minimum of ten years of professional experience in a developing country in one or more of the following areas is required: nutrition, public health, nutrition planning and management, or maternal, infant and child health/nutrition care.